Blog

 Final Thoughts

-How do I stop anxiety after smoking weed?
+How can I reduce anxiety when smoking weed?

-Should I stop using weed if it causes anxiety?
+Should I quit weed if it gives me anxiety?

 Like this article?